iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 - also you are **not billed** for master infra.
 - **Auto upgrade** depends on "master version" cluster configuration.
 It can be *release channel* or *static version*. if its static, then cluster admin need to manually upgrade the cluster. however if its configured as *release channel* then GKE auto upgrade k8s version for us.

+## Cluster Auto scaler

+Auto resize your cluster node-pool based on demand.
+When workload is high, auto scaler will add nodes to the node-pool, and vice-versa.

+> NOTE: Do NOT switch on auto-scaling on MIG, as autoscaling in compute engine and GKE are different.

+This is recommended as it will increase availability and effective cost managements.

+**How it works ?**
+Auto scaling works on per node-pool basis.
+GKE also takes care of cost of auto-scaling and it will automatically choose the cheapest option available.

+The auto scaling takes place based on resource request than actual utilization.
+Auto scaler periodically checks the status and takes decision.

+- if pod are unscheduled due to not enough nodes in the node pools, and max limit of auto scaler is not reached, new nodes will be added.
+- if nodes are under utilized and all pods are scheduled even with fewer nodes in the node pool it will auto delete.

+Manual changes & labels added after creation are not tracked, and will be lost in auto scaling.

+**Multi zonal/regional cluster with auto scaling**, will evenly scale up in all the zones.
+However while scale down it will only scale down in the current zone.
+This creates uneven distribution uneven.

+**Auto scale profile** whole purpose is to utilize resource in optimized way, but availability is compromised.
+New workload need to wait for scale up.
+For this trade off profile is introduced.
+There are two profile: *balanced* by default and *optimization-utilization*(this is not suggested for use).

+**Best Practice**
+Workload of a auto scale cluster should be able tolerate fault. *Common scenario: If you have one replica of a workload running on the cluster, the pod will be rescheduled to other nodes if the node is deleted.
+And this will create disruption*.

+> NOTE: While a cluster is under going autoscaling, if workloads are deleted at the same time then there might be transient disruption.

+## Vertical Pod auto scaling

+Horizontal pod auto scaling is provided by K8s as a resource, which allow pod to auto-scale based on cpu and memory.
+This will increase the number of replicas.

+however pod Vertical auto-scaling is adjusting resource request an limits of pod.
+PodDisruptionBudget are recommended to be configure in the cluster.

+**Advantages**
+Cluster resources re efficiently utilized as request and limits are close to actual.
+Also pods are scheduled on correct node.
+Maintenance time reduced.

+**Limits**
+500 pod are supported *VerticalPodAutoscaler* per cluster. supported on regional cluster.
+Don't combine horizontal and vertical auto scaling on cpu and memory.
+JVM based workload are not supported.

+**How it is achieved**: resource request and limits cant be changed on existing pod due to limitation of k8s.
+So GKE will evicts the pod and recreates it.

 ## API thats need to be enabled for GKE

 Google Kubernetes Engine API